flophub/docs/README.md

 We hope these onboarding documents provide you with a comprehensive understanding of our Two-Sided GPU Rental Marketplace.
 Should you have any further questions, feel free to reach out to our customer support team.
 We wish you a successful and rewarding experience as part of our community!

+##### Terms of Service

+Welcome to our GPU rental marketplace!
+Before you proceed to use our platform, please take a moment to review the following Terms of Service ("TOS") carefully.
+By accessing or using our services, you acknowledge that you have read, understood, and agree to comply with these terms.
+If you do not agree with any part of these terms, please refrain from using our platform.

+Introduction
+Our platform facilitates the rental of GPU resources between two sides: hosts (those who lease GPU machines) and users (those who rent GPU resources).
+The platform acts as an intermediary and does not own or operate any of the GPU machines.

+Account Creation and Eligibility
+2.1.
+To use our platform, users and hosts must create accounts.
+You agree to provide accurate and up-to-date information during registration and maintain the confidentiality of your account credentials.

+2.2 We reserve the right to suspend or terminate any account found in violation of these terms or suspected of fraudulent activities.

+GPU Rental Transactions
+3.1.
+Our platform enables users to browse available GPU machines and hosts to list their GPU machines for rental.

+3.2.
+Users may rent GPU resources on a short-term or long-term basis, as per the offerings provided by the hosts.

+3.3.
+Once a rental transaction is initiated, users agree to pay the applicable fees as presented on the platform.

+3.4.
+Hosts agree to provide the GPU resources as described in their listings and maintain the machines in good working condition.

+3.5.
+The platform may charge service fees for facilitating the rental transactions, and such fees will be disclosed before the transaction is finalized.

+Host Responsibilities
+4.1.
+Hosts agree to provide accurate information about their GPU machines, including specifications and availability.

+4.2.
+Hosts must ensure that their GPU machines are kept in good working condition, adequately cooled, and comply with any legal and regulatory requirements.

+4.3.
+Hosts shall not engage in any activities that may harm or compromise the security and integrity of their GPU machines or the platform.

+4.4.
+Hosts acknowledge that they are responsible for any taxes, fees, or other charges applicable to their rental income.

+User Responsibilities
+5.1.
+Users agree to use the rented GPU resources for legitimate purposes only, including but not limited to rendering, artificial intelligence, machine learning, and scientific calculations.

+5.2.
+Users shall not use the rented GPU resources for any illegal, unethical, or malicious activities, including hacking, data breaches, or copyright infringement.

+5.3.
+Users shall not attempt to exploit or gain unauthorized access to the platform or the host's GPU machines.

+5.4.
+Users are responsible for the data and software they use on the rented GPU machines and must comply with all applicable licenses and intellectual property rights.

+Liability and Disputes
+6.1.
+The platform acts as an intermediary and is not liable for any damages or losses incurred during the GPU rental transactions.

+6.2.
+Users and hosts agree to resolve any disputes arising from their transactions amongst themselves.
+However, the platform may provide dispute resolution assistance if required.

+Modification of Terms
+7.1.
+We reserve the right to update or modify these Terms of Service from time to time.
+Any changes will be communicated to users and hosts through their accounts or via email.

+7.2.
+Continued use of the platform after the modifications signify acceptance of the updated Terms of Service.

+Termination
+8.1.
+Users and hosts may terminate their accounts at any time by following the instructions provided on the platform.

+8.2.
+The platform may terminate or suspend any account that violates these Terms of Service or poses a threat to the platform's integrity.

+Intellectual Property
+9.1.
+The platform and all associated content, trademarks, and logos remain the property of the platform owners.

+9.2.
+Users and hosts may not use, reproduce, or modify any platform content without explicit permission.

+Governing Law and Jurisdiction
+10.1.
+These Terms of Service shall be governed by the laws of the jurisdiction where the platform is registered.

+10.2.
+Any disputes related to these terms shall be subject to the exclusive jurisdiction of the courts in that jurisdiction.

+By using our platform, you agree to abide by these Terms of Service.
+If you have any questions or concerns, please contact us at the provided support email.

+Thank you for being a part of our GPU rental marketplace community!

 <!-- ## About
 We created `flophub` to solve the following problems: